 - Land: Monastic training centers are normally located about 1-2 hours drive from a major city.
 By being near a major city, they can exchange people, resources, and ideas with the larger civilization.
 The distance allows a more natural, rural setting that affords trainees with the peace and quiet that are conducive to high-quality contemplative practice.
 Often, this location is supplemented by a “city center,” a smaller location within the city where a small team of trained monastics can run programs and events for the broader community.

 A monastery’s most direct output is creating trustworthy leaders.
 A community of those leaders, and the resulting culture, can lead to our economy and our species a whole becoming trustworthy.

 - Trustworthy Leaders: A trustworthy leader is an individual who has developed and integrated the skills of wisdom, love, and power; who uses those skills in a leadership capacity for the benefit of others.

-- Trustworthy Culture: When groups of individuals arise, culture is the combination of community, values, narratives, shared behaviors, and other intangibles that binds those individuals together.
+- Trustworthy Culture: When groups of individuals arise in community, culture is the combination of values, narratives, shared behaviors, and other intangibles that binds those individuals together.
 Our culture is untrustworthy, because it tends to select leaders who lack wisdom and love.
 A trustworthy culture would choose leaders who have the skills of wisdom and love in addition to power.